An Open Letter to Oncology Professionals from TeamBest Global Companies, Best Cure Foundation & Best Global Foundation

 Kitsault Energy logo — www.kitsaultenergy.com

-Best Global Foundation will reallocate funds from trade show expenses to award 100 plus scholarships to residents/others to promote a multi-disciplinary approach to improving medical care to patients.”WASHINGTON, DC, USA, August 24, 2021 /EINPresswire.com/ -- This is to follow up the last two press releases from TeamBest Global Companies, dated August 4, 2021 and August 10, 2021.
+Best Global Foundation will reallocate funds from trade show expenses to award 100 plus scholarships to residents/others to promote a multi-disciplinary approach to improving medical care to patients.”OTTAWA, ONTARIO, CANADA, August 24, 2021 /EINPresswire.com/ -- This is to follow up the last two press releases from TeamBest Global Companies, dated August 4, 2021 and August 10, 2021.
 Links are provided at the bottom of this press release.

 — Krishnan Suthanthiran, President & Founder, Best Global Foundation